 Fall is a fun and festive season in New England, and there are activities galore that you can only enjoy this glorious time of year.
-As days grow shorter and bright leaves begin to drift to the ground like confetti, here are some of the best fall activities for making family memories in New England.
-I hope these ideas inspire you to hit the road and make the most of autumn while it lasts.
+As days grow shorter and bright leaves begin to drift to the ground like confetti, here are some of the best fall activities for making memories in New England with your family or friends.
+These ideas will inspire you to hit the road and make the most of autumn while it lasts.

-Juicy, delicious apples are the perfect reward after a walk in the cool autumn air.
-Autumn is apple harvest season in New England, and apples you've picked yourself make the perfect souvenir of your fall getaway or a gift from New England for friends, co-workers, family and neighbors back home.
+Juicy, delicious apples are the perfect reward after an outing in the cool autumn air.
+Fall is apple harvest season in New England, and apples you've picked yourself make the perfect souvenir of your fall getaway or a gift from New England for friends, co-workers, family and neighbors back home.
 Here's a quick round-up of pick-your-own apple orchards in New England.
 Most offer additional enticements, like hayrides, farm animals, and cider donuts.
 There's even an orchard where you can golf 36 holes.

 Just as fall foliage season begins to wane in New England, Halloween season heats up!
-Here's a round-up of spooky New England spots to explore at Halloween time.
-You'll find activities for all ages including haunted hotels, haunted houses, haunted hayrides, ghost tours and more--even fairly tame activities for little kiddies.
+Here's a round-up of spooky New England haunted houses to brave at Halloween time.
+They range from scary to terrifying, so leave little kiddos at home and get ready to scream your head off.